Who is eligible for a Harvard Graduate Loan?

 To whom do I make payments for my Harvard Graduate Loan?

-All HUECU student loans are serviced by University Accounting Services (UAS).
-You can read more about UAS, and how to make payments, by visiting HUECU’s Student Loan Repayment webpage.
+All HUECU education loans are serviced by University Accounting Services (UAS).
+You can read more about UAS, and how to make payments, by visiting HUECU’s Education Loan Repayment webpage.